 Are plastic coffee pods recyclable?

 For better recyclability, some companies use a plastic material known as polyethylene (PETE or PET).
-It’s commonly repurposed into things like storage containers, clothes and sleeping bags.
-This means you can safely dispose of any leftover coffee grounds into the recycling bin, or alternatively add it to your compost heap, before throwing the emptied plastic coffee pods into the plastic recycling bin at home.
+It’s commonly repurposed into things like storage containers, clothes, and sleeping bags.

 How are brands trying to prevent a dark and bitter end?
 Many brands in Australia such as Nespresso, L’OR, Moccona and Nescafe have teamed up with recycling and upcycling company TerraCycle to give these hard-to-dispose products a second life.
 Other brands like ALDI rely on its own sustainable recycling program.